7 Very useful wild yam progesterone cream things to know:

-Wild yam root has lots of diosgenin the chemical that mimics estrogen that can be converted into progesterone.
-Wild yam root is used to treat menstrual symptoms as well as menopausal concerns, etc. This is likely due to the fact that its used to make progesterone which has pain-reducing properties.
+Wild yam root has lots of diosgenin the chemical that mimics estrogen that when used in progesterone is converted into progesterone.
+Wild yam root is used to treat menstrual symptoms as well as menopausal concerns, etc. The reason for this is likely due to the fact that it’s used to make progesterone which has pain-reducing properties.

 Common symptoms wild yam root has treated